-- 5×5 – a 5×5 storage unit is a lot like a large walk-in closet and can fit more than you would think.
+- 5×5 – a 5×5 storage unit is a lot like a large walk-in closet.
+It can fit more than you would think.
 This would be perfect for a single student who doesn’t have large furniture to store.
-Even if you have a couch longer than five feet, you could still fit it if you stood it upright in the corner.
+Even if you have a couch longer than five feet, you can fit it upright in the corner.

 - 5×10 – a 5×10 storage unit will give you more room for larger furniture, like a long sofa and a chair, as well as room for all of your other belongings.
 This makes the 5×10 storage unit a great option for students who are moving out of an apartment for the summer.

-You also have the option to choose drive-up, interior access or temperature controlled storage.
+You also have the option to choose drive-up, interior access, or temperature-controlled storage.
 Selecting the correct type of storage unit really depends on what you plan to keep in it.
 If you have valuables that are sensitive to extreme temperatures, opt for the temperature control unit.
-Otherwise, you can choose the drive-up for easier access or the interior access unit which is accessible through doors and hallways of a building.
+You can also choose the drive-up for easier access.
+Or, the interior access unit which is accessible through doors and hallways of a building.

 Other Self Storage Uses for College Students

-While many students use self storage to make moving in and out of their dorm a lot easier, there are several other ways that a storage unit can assist college students that you may not be aware of:
+Many college students use self storage to make moving in and out of their dorm a lot easier.
+However, there are several ways that a storage unit can assist college students:

 - Studying Abroad – Studying abroad is an amazing experience that many college students take advantage of while going to school.
 Since you’ll be gone for a semester or more, you may need a place to keep your things.
 Self Storage can be an excellent resource, rather than taking everything “back home” before you set off on your adventure.

 - Studying in Large or Expensive Cities – Some schools aren’t located in small college towns.
 For students who are attending school in larger or expensive cities, it’s easy to save space and money on housing by using self storage.
 Instead of paying more for a larger place, you can use a storage unit to expand your living space.
-This way you can simply rent a room in a house that is shared by many students, or stick to the small dorm room at the school.
+You can rent a room in a house, or stick to the small dorm room at the school.

 - Between Leases – Some college students choose to live near their campus all year while working or interning over their summer breaks.
 If you’re renting a place off-campus and your lease is coming to an end, self storage can bridge the gap between leases.
-When you are headed back to school and have a new apartment rented, you can simply take your items from your storage unit easily because it will be close by.
+When you are headed back to school and have a new apartment rented, take your items from your storage unit.

 Needless to say, college is a very exciting time for students.
 Keep the stress level down and secure a storage unit for all that stuff you don’t need over break.
-If you are ready to get started, you can rent a storage unit online 24/7 or contact us for more information.
+Rent a storage unit online 24/7 or contact us for more information.